GoogleChrome/workbox/packages/workbox-webpack-plugin/README.md

 # workbox-webpack-plugin

-This is a webpack plugin for sw-build
+This is a webpack plugin for workbox

 ## Installation